Super Shisa: The Shisa lineage

 Other wrestlers with a Shisa gimmick have appeared in Dragon Gate, aligned with Super Shisa.
 One of the current dojo students is Shisa Boy.
 Mexican wrestler Pentagon Black spent several months in Dragon Gate as King Shisa.
 Introduced as the leader of the Shisa clan, King Shisa was pushed further than Super Shisa ever was, even going so far as to get a Dream Gate title shot.
 He was eventually outed as being Pentagon Black by the Muscle Outlaw'z, and joined them.

+Personal life

+Saito is the owner of a taco shop in Engaru, Hokkaido.
+He is a supporter of the Liberal Democratic Party (LDP), and frequently uses X (Twitter) to retweet anti-LGBT and anti-immigration statements by LDP politicians.